crisgcastro/DBPoolModule/README.md

 # Summary

 The DBPoolModule library consists in a “database connection pool” in Java programming language.
-The use of this “database connection pool” improves considerably the performance of  applications.
-Since, it is not necessary to obtain connections directly from the database whenever a client wants to use a java.sql.Connection object type.So connections are acquired from a  previously initialized connection pool.
-This connection are return to the pool when the clients complete their use.
+The use of this “database connection pool” improves considerably the performance of  applications, since it's not necessary to obtain connections directly from the database when a client wants to use a java.sql.Connection object type.
+Then, the connections are acquired from a  previously initialized connection pool.
+Finally, this connection is returned to the pool.

-The library provides the necessary features to obtain the connection pool, starting from the Database Connection Pool Builder (DBCPBuilder).
-In addition, to instantiation a pool of  connections it is necessary to create a configuration object (DBPoolConfiguration) where the database resources(user, password, url, driver).
-Also, it is necessary to establish a “minimium amount of connections to cache at any time" and a "maximium amount of outstanding connections
+The library provides the required features to create a new connection pool, starting from the Database Connection Pool Builder (DBCPBuilder).
+In addition, to instantiate a pool of  connections it is necessary to create a configuration object (DBPoolConfiguration) with the database resources(user, password, url, driver).
+Also, it is necessary to establish a “minimium amount of connections to cache at any time" and a "maximium amount of outstanding connections“.
-“.

 # DBPoolModuleBehavior